 Sharon Ackerman has volunteered at Mobile Hope since her retirement in 2014.
 In her 42 years in Loudoun County Public Schools she served as a teacher, principal, director, and Assistant Superintendent for Instruction.
 Sharon became familiar with the mission and activities of Mobile Hope through the school system’s parent liaison program.
 She identified Mobile Hope as the perfect volunteer opportunity in retirement because the focus enabled her to continue to support the health and welfare of children.
 Sharon is a member of the board at the George C. Marshall International Center and participates in the community efforts of the Loudoun Retired Educator Association.
 Sharon has lived in Sterling with her husband for 35 years.

 Ashley is currently attendind NOVA.
 She is a graduate of The Douglass School.
 She has been volunteering at Mobile Hope for several years.
 She is spent most of summer leading a hand at Mobile Hope and comes almost everyday after school too.
 Ashley has also volunteered with Sprout.
 Ashley has had a love of horses while growing up.
 She has a standard poodle – Jackson and an iguana.

-Wendall T. Fisher is currently the Supervisor of the Office of Outreach Programs for Loudoun County Public Schools.
+Wendall T. Fisher just retired as the Supervisor of the Office of Outreach Programs for Loudoun County Public Schools.

 A 1977 graduate of Delaware State University with a Bachelor’s Degree in Sociology, Mr. Fisher has spent the last 29 years in positions of progressive responsibility in education, management training, logistical planning, program strategies and Human Resource Management.